-The Saint Lucia Electricity Services Limited (LUCELEC) was established under the commercial code in 1964.
+The St. Lucia Electricity Services Limited (LUCELEC) was established under the commercial code in 1964.
 LUCELEC was granted an exclusive license by Ordinance No. 27 of 1964, later replaced by the Electricity Supply Act No. 10 of 1994.

 Over its 40-year history, LUCELEC has developed a reputation in the OECS and the wider Caribbean as an extremely well-run, world-class utility.
 In Saint Lucia, LUCELEC is without a doubt regarded as a best practice (model) company with a strong emphasis on customer service, innovation, employee development and social and economic development.

 The formation of the company in 1964 saw the creation of a unified and centrally managed source of power from the dozens of disparate and small facilities scattered around the island.
 This allowed for the expansion of facilities island-wide, as well as the opportunity to rationalize operating costs.

 The 1970s saw the company facing an explosion in the demand for power as hotel development and banana production transformed the economy.
 Average demand grew by almost 30%, a doubling of capacity every three years, putting huge strains on manpower and equipment resources.
 Two new power stations were commissioned and the basic, and still existing, 11kV sub-transmission system was erected.

 By the early 1980s it was evident that the company was entering a new milieu and there was a need for better trained persons to cope with an increasingly technological environment.
 The company initiated a highly successful craft apprenticeship programme and began the recruitment of graduate staff for all senior positions.
 By the end of the 1980s the company was virtually self sufficient in all but the most specialised needs.